ICOM-CECA BEST PRACTICE Award

 All the proposals scoring at least 70 out of 100 points will be classified as technically acceptable and proposed for the yearly Best Practice book publication, edited by Margarita Laraignée.

 To participate, members must complete an application form in accordance with the application procedures.
-The form must be completed electronically and sent exclusively to Margarita Laraignée, Responsible for the Best Practice Award: margaritalaraignee(at)gmail.com no later than May 12, 2023.
+The form must be completed electronically and sent exclusively to Margarita Laraignée, Responsible for the Best Practice Award: margaritalaraignee(at)gmail.com.

 Late applications will not be accepted, nor will applications that do not meet the criteria described above.